HelloZouYou/go-micro-test/payment-web/README.md

-# Inventory Service
+# Payment Service

-This is the Inventory service
+This is the Payment service

 Generated with

 ```
-micro new payment-web --namespace=mu.micro.book --alias=inventory --type=web
+micro new payment-web --namespace=mu.micro.book --alias=payment --type=web
 ```

 ## Getting Started